flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

         WantedBy=multi-user.target
 ```

-Drop-in files can be provided for units in a Container Linux Config just like in a cloud-config.
+Drop-in files can be provided for units in a Flatcar Linux Config just like in a cloud-config.

 ```yaml container-linux-config
 systemd: